bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cosserat.md

 9. He wrote pivotal papers in the development of vector paradoxes.
 10. He provided grounds for the invariance of momentum in special relativity.

 Born 4 March 1866, Amiens, France.
-Died 31 May1931, Toulouse, France.
+Died 31 May 1931, Toulouse, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cosserat/)